victorteokw/emacs-easy-ide/README.md

 This emacs config is used to be my own tutorial.

-It becomes more reasonable day by day.
+It becomes more reasonable and robust day by day.

 I'm adding documentation to it whenever I'm free.